 One of the final considerations for why it might be time to upgrade your hinge solution is simple; do you want to give your customers the extra features of a counterbalance or spring assist hinge?
 If you’re manufacturing high-end grills or industrial laboratory equipment, the soft-close features of a more advanced hinge would be really convenient for your customers.

-Types of Heavy-Duty Industrial Hinges
+Hinge Options: Types of Heavy Duty Industrial Hinges

 Although the type of hinge you’ll need for your application might vary, two of the most common heavy-duty industrial hinges are: